biot-med/terraform-sample/README.md

 - `device/`
 - ...and others

-These child modules represent different types of BIOT templates.
+These child modules represent different types of BioT templates.

 Each child module contains multiple `.tf` files like `doctor.tf`, `nurse.tf`, etc. These files are where the actual template configurations are managed and defined.